-Comparing the experiment results downtown and in the remote suburb, we find that most $\Delta$ ASRs range from 3% to 10% downtown, and $\Delta$ ASRs in the remote suburb are mainly distributed between 10% and 30%, which indicates that our Utility-aware Optimization performs well in the remote suburb.
-In Fig. 10(b), the experimental results downtown present that the improvement of ASR downtown cause the distance increase of ATD less than 40m in most cases.
-In the remote suburb, the distance increase of ATD is less than 160m, which is not a large value compared to $d{\tau}^w = 3600$ m.
+Comparing the experiment results downtown and in the remote suburb, we find that most $\Delta ASRs$ range from 3% to 10% downtown, and $\Delta ASRs$ in the remote suburb are mainly distributed between 10% and 30%, which indicates that our Utility-aware Optimization performs well in the remote suburb.
+In Fig. 10(a), the experimental results downtown present that the improvement of ASR downtown cause the distance increase of ATD less than 40 m in most cases.
+In the remote suburb, the distance increase of ATD is less than 160 m, which is not a large value compared to $d_x^w = 3600 \text{m}$.

-In summary, our framework can provide stable and sufficient location privacy protection (cf. Fig. 5) for both task requesters and workers regardless of regions (e.g., downtown, in the remote suburb), meanwhile, protect their perturbing behaviors from disclosure (cf. Tab.
-1).
+In summary, our framework can provide stable and sufficient location privacy protection (cf. Fig. 5) for both task requesters and workers regardless of regions (e.g., downtown, in the remote suburb), meanwhile, protect their perturbing behaviors from disclosure (cf. Table I).
 In multi-task assignment, our framework can obtain both high efficiency (i.e., low ATD) and utility (i.e., high ASR) by maximizing utility on the basis of ensuring a minor increase in efficiency (cf. Fig. 10).